microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

 ## Manage Windows Package Manager REST source with PowerShell

-To simplify the management and interaction with the Windows Package Manager REST source, the `Microsoft.WinGet.Source` PowerShell module has been made available.
+To simplify the management and interaction with the Windows Package Manager REST source, the `Microsoft.WinGet.RestSource` PowerShell module has been made available.
 This PowerShell module provides cmdlets that enable you to Add, Remove and Get package manifests from your Windows Package Manager REST source, as well as stand up a new Windows Package Manager REST source in Azure.

 The following steps are required for managing a Windows Package Manager REST source with PowerShell:

-1. Download and install the `Microsoft.WinGet.Source` PowerShell Module.
+1. Download and install the `Microsoft.WinGet.RestSource` PowerShell Module.
 2. Automate the creation of a Windows Package Manager REST source.
 3. Publishing Package Manifests to the Windows Package Manager REST source.
 4. Retrieve published Package Manifests from the Windows Package Manager REST source.